Civil War Nurse and Educator

-In April 1862, Eliza Porter abandoned office work for field service.
-She escorted a group of volunteer nurses to Cairo, Illinois, and there and in nearby Mound City she helped organize hospitals and direct the work of caring for the large number of casualties from the Battle of Shiloh (Pittsburg Landing).
+In April 1862, Eliza Porter gave up office work for field service.
+She escorted a group of volunteer nurses to Cairo and in nearby Mound City she helped organize hospitals and direct the work of caring for the large number of casualties from the Battle of Shiloh (Pittsburg Landing).
+Her husband was commissioned Chaplain of the First Illinois Light Artillery, was then working in the hospitals at Cairo, Illinois.

-Soon thereafter, Mrs. Porter went to Pittsburgh Landing, where she received an order for several female nurses from the Medical Director, Dr. Charles McDougal, for his department.
-She hurried to Chicago, rounded up the volunteers, accompanied them to Tennessee, and placed them at Savannah with Mary Ann Bickerdyke, who had been with the wounded since the Battle of Shiloh.
+Soon after, Porter went to Pittsburgh Landing, where she received an order for several female nurses from the Medical Director, Dr. Charles McDougal, for his department.
+She hurried to Chicago, rounded up the volunteers, accompanied them to Tennessee, and placed them with Mary Ann Bickerdyke, who had been with the wounded since the Battle of Shiloh.

-From there Eliza went to Corinth, which had just been taken by General Grant.
-She was accompanied by several benevolent ladies from Chicago, like herself bent on doing good to the sick and wounded.
+From there Porter went to Corinth, Mississippi, which had just been taken by General Grant.
+She was accompanied by several ladies from Chicago who came to tend the sick and wounded.
 At Corinth, Eliza joined her husband, and traveled to Memphis, Tennessee, with him after he was ordered to join his regiment there.

-While at Memphis, Mrs. Porter became deeply interested in the welfare of the escaped slaves and their families who were gathered there.
-Receiving aid from friends in the North, she established a school for African American children, and spent her leisure time teaching there.
+While at Memphis, Porter became deeply interested in the welfare of the escaped slaves and their families who were gathered there.
+Receiving aid from friends in the North, she established a school for African American children, and spent her leisure time teaching.
 The school flourished, and others entered into the work, and other schools were established.
-Teaching, feeding, and clothing the former slaves kept Eliza busy at Memphis and in its vicinity until June, 1863.
+Teaching, feeding, and clothing the former slaves kept Eliza busy at Memphis until June 1863.

 After her schools had become well-established, Mrs. Porter felt the need to again devote herself exclusively to the soldiers, a large number of whom were languishing in Southern hospitals in an unhealthy climate.
 After a short stay at Vicksburg, Eliza returned to Illinois to plead with Governor Yates to bring home his disabled soldiers, then went back, by way of Louisville and Nashville, to Huntsville, Alabama, where she met and worked with friends from Chicago, and again Mrs. Bickerdyke.